outcaste-io/outserv/README.md

-Outserv: GraphQL Indexing and Serving System
+# Outserv: GraphQL Indexing and Serving System

-Outserv is a fork of [Dgraph](https://github.com/dgraph-io/dgraph), focusing on serving data via GraphQL.
+Outserv is a GraphQL Indexing and Serving System.
+While other GraphQL systems tend to be layers above other databases, Outserv is a native GraphQL system.
 This fork is being maintained by Manish Jain, ex-founder of Dgraph Labs and the Outcaste team consisting of ex-Dgraph employees.